Skip to content

 Provides clear, concise explanations without overwhelming beginners.

-Automatically generates brief summaries for functions and classes using AI, delivered via text-to-speech (TTS).
+Automatically generates brief summaries for programs along with individual functions and classes using AI, delivered via text-to-speech (TTS).

 • AI Code Tutoring Annotations